biggestcookie/June-bot/README.md

 ## Why make this?

 This was a originally a bit of a pet project for myself to learn JavaScript.
-I did learn a lot and have since upgraded to TypeScript, so now I'm releasing this project for others to use as a reference when integrating Discord and/or Dialogflow in TypeScript.
-I'm getting fairly busy with other commitments, and will likely stop developing this bot, so I am hoping the project will helpful for anyone aspiring to make a Discord bot using TypeScript or Dialogflow.
+I did learn a lot and have since upgraded to TypeScript, so now I'm releasing this project for others to use as an example when integrating Discord and/or Dialogflow in TypeScript.
+I will likely have to stop developing this bot soon, so I am hoping the project will be helpful for anyone aspiring to make a Discord bot using TypeScript or Dialogflow.

 I think the Discord community would greatly benefit from more bots using natural language for ease-of-use, role-playing, and so much more.

 ## How do I use this?

-June is not set up for public servers, and this project serves mostly as a reference for anyone to learn from or improve.
-If you'd like to clone the repository, a simple `npm install` should set you up with the needed dependencies.
+June is not set up for public servers.
+If you'd like to clone the repository to try it for yourself, a simple `npm install` should set you up with the needed dependencies.
 I'll soon be providing instructions for setting up the Dialogflow end.

 ## Frequently Asked Questions